Metrics that matter | Retention

 Declining graph.
 The retention graphs decline when an app is clearly not fitting the market.
 This is the ultimate bad customer retention.
 If the graph is declining, there’s a need to reinvent the product value proposition or change the whole business model.
 In case of a declining retention graph, no marketing campaign can solve the problem.

-Now you can track these metrics in your Company panel as Facebook SDK is incorporated there.
+Now you can track these metrics in your My Hub as Facebook SDK is incorporated there.

 Long-term retention of your app should be as stable as possible.
 Even if the short-term retention declines from time to time (say, after the first 90 days after the users launch the app for the first time), a healthy app is always able to win these users back in the long term.
 This is the key to stable retention.
 When visualizing your retention, put the average branch retention benchmark on the graph too to give the whole thing more context.